dzvilius/synth-band-website/README.md

 "As a fan, I want to follow them, so that I can receive important updates fast."

-#### Objectives

-- Increase online visibility
-- Increase fanbase
-- Promote music
-- Share tour dates

 ## Features

+- Mobile-first
 - Responsive
-- Semantic HTML
+- Semantic
 - Navigation
+- Events
+- Gallery
+- Bandcamp
-- SoundCloud integration
+- SoundCloud
-- YouTube integration
+- YouTube
-- Photo gallery

-Features to be implemented in the future:
+*Features to be implemented in the future:*

 - Instagram feed